hmanchev/ui5-uiveri5/docs/installation.md

 ```
 Please use the latest version from here: [releases](https://github.wdf.sap.corp/ui5delivery/visualtestjs/releases)
 or skip version for HEAD.
 The --no-optional flag is necessary to avoid the installation of some optional dependencies
-(buffer-utils) that require native build that itself requires PYTHON and VC++.
+(buffer-utils) that require native build that itself requires PYTHON and VC++ on Wondows platform.

 #### Update already installed version
 * Remove the installed version of visualtest: